CyberTrainingExercise/Diamondhouse/README.md

     - If you do not feel confident that the cadets have retained that knowledge, feel free to include additional reminders or resources for it.
 2. The land domain should have a variety of scenarios ready to be deployed against the trainees as they protect their team and their base.
     - Upset locals, enemy scouts, social engineers, guns-blazing OPFOR, etc.
-3. When giving the optional objectives to the land domain, make it so that urgency is needed to complete them.
+3. When giving the additional objectives to the land domain, make it so that urgency is needed to complete them.
     - It should challenge the commander to quickly respond to a situation, while also encouraging the defenders to stay alert at all times.

 Augment the scenario as you see fit.